-The Art Program at Curley offers a required course and several electives for the student interested in art.
+The Visual Arts program at Archbishop Curley High School offers the following courses for the student interested in art.

 The required Art Seminar is designed to improve visual literacy.
 The elements of art and the principles of design will be introduced.
 The roots of Western Art will be explored, touching upon ancient Egypt, Greece and Rome, as well as the Medieval and Renaissance periods.
 Approximately one third of the course time will be utilized for the creation of original art projects based upon the principles learned.
 Woven throughout the appreciation, history and project sections will be the quest for the answer to the enigmatic question “Why does man create?”

-The principles of design serve as guidelines for the use and arrangement of the elements of art.
+The principles of design serve as guidelines for the use and arrangement of the elements of art in the sophomore year.
 The object of the Design and Composition elective is to develop a working knowledge of the elements of art: color, value, line, texture, shape, form and space and the principles of composition: balance, gradation, variety and contrast, repetition and rhythm, emphasis and unity.
 Progress will be measured, for the most part, by producing visual works which demonstrate an understanding of the elements and principles.

-A Senior Studio elective will be customized for each student to meet their needs, whether they are portfolio problems or just personal interests.
+The AP Art 2-Dimensional Design elective will be customized for each student to meet their needs, whether they are portfolio problems or just personal interests.
 The course of study will be worked out on a one-on-one basis with specific quarterly goals and reviews.
-A student may, for example, elect to work in three dimensional mediums for the entire year, while another student may want to do creative techniques on the MacIntosh.
-Each will be accommodated.
+A student may, for example, elect to work in paint media for the entire year, while another student may want to do creative techniques on the MacIntosh.
+Each will be accommodated